Communication & LETTERS HOME

 Communicating with us

 Your first port of call would usually be your child's teacher.
-If this is not possible please contact the phase leader.
+If this is not possible please contact the phase leader (who can be found in Classes).
 If your issue remains please contact the headteacher (Ms Catriona Stewart) or deputy headteacher (Mrs Lisa Rutter-Brown).
 If your concern is related to your child's disability or special educational needs, please contact Lisa Rutter-Brown.
 You can call the office or e-mail us for an appointment.
 Appointments can be face to face, via a Google Meet or by telephone.

 Telephone us on 01606 800170.
 Teaching staff will not usually be available during teaching hours but will aim to call you back to you on the same day if possible.